angusshire/mac-spoofer/README.md

 changeMACAddress
 ================

 This is a script for changing a network adapter's MAC address.
-Support is for Windows Vista or later.
-As of now it has only been tested on Windows 7.
+It has only been tested on Windows 7, but should also work for Windows Vista and Windows 8.

 ### How to Use

-By default, `changeMACAddress.exe` modifies the MAC address of the network adapter that currently has a connection, so make sure you are connected to the internet before it is used.
+By default, `changeMACAddress` modifies the MAC address of the network adapter that currently has a connection, so make sure you are connected to the internet before it is used.
 Alternatively, you can specify the name of the adapter you want to change with

 `changeMACAddress -n <name>`

-and the `.exe` will change the MAC address for that adapter.
+and the executable will set the named adapter to the new MAC address.

 The new MAC addresss of the adapter is pseud-randomly generated, unless specified.
-You can use the `-s <address>` to specify a specific address to set the MAC address to, like
+You can use the `-s` option to specify a specific address to set the MAC address to, like

 `changeMACAddress -s <address>`